kysonic/spaceinvaders/README.md

 # spaceinvaders
 It is realization of our favorite game from childhood.
-Ivolved: Canvas + ES6 + RxJS.
+Involved: Canvas + ES6 + RxJS.

 #[PLAY IT](http://kysonic.github.io/spaceinvaders)